By using this site, you agree to the Privacy Policy and Terms of Use.

 Anne Shirley, everyone’s favorite redhead, commences her journey at Green Gables, a farm outside Avonlea, Prince Edward Island.

-When the freckled girl discovers that the elderly Cuthberts prefer to adopt a boy, she begins to litigate them.
+When the freckled girl discovers that the elderly Cuthberts prefer to adopt a boy, she begins to prosecute them.
 Once you start reading the books, you will want to read more and more.
 This book is special because Anne and her friends had a little book club, and they would write stories and imagine the life they wanted.

-2. The book of Negros
+2. The Book of Negros

 Author: Lawrence Hill